sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct-tips/3000 - table-tips.md

 hidden: false
 ---

-Extracts TBD TODO test
+Extracts table data from documents.

 For more information about how to write instructions (or "prompts") for the Table method's Description parameters, see [Best practices for prompt engineering with OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).

-**Tips**
+**Tips** TODO REWRITE

-Partially extracted tables may not be accurately captured.
+- Partially extracted tables may not be accurately captured.
 Try extracting all columns to get the best results.

-Try framing each description as the exact title and column headers in the table.
+- Try framing each description as the exact title and column headers in the table.

-You can improve results by being more specific:
+- You can improve results by being more specific:

   - Budget column in the expense table

   - Transaction amount column in the last column of the summary table

   - Vehicle make (not model)

 Examples
 ===